 How do you know that you have a problem?

-- You loose your sense of time and stay in the game longer than planned.
+- You lose your sense of time and stay in the game longer than planned;

 - You choose gaming before family, friends or work.